dsrkoc/nomtail/README.md

 =======

 Application that aggregates (follow) logs from multiple Nomad allocations into one output stream.
-This is similar to running `nomad logs -f <alloc-id>` but for multiple allocations.
+This is similar to running `nomad alloc logs -f <allocation>` but for multiple allocations.

 Installation
 ------------

-Download the *nomtail* file from the [https://github.com/dsrkoc/nomtail/releases](releases) section for your platform and run it.
+Download the *nomtail* file from the [releases](https://github.com/dsrkoc/nomtail/releases) section for your platform and run it.

 Usage
 -----

-For running `nomad alloc logs` one needs allocation id (or at least identifier's unique prefix).
+For running `nomad alloc logs` one needs allocation identifier (or at least its unique prefix).
-Identifiers change after redeployment so it's not very useful to remember them.
-To get the fresh set of identifiers one would use `nomad job status` with job identifier unique prefix.
+ To get the fresh set of identifiers one would use `nomad job status` with job identifier's unique prefix.

-Nomtail requires just the identifier's prefix:
+Nomtail requires just the job's identifier (or its prefix):

 ```
 $ nomtail -job-prefix=my-service